-We are able to increase accuracy of your new or older rifles with new parts and properly fitting ones it has. some things need a little polishing here and there while others need worn items replace.
+We are able to increase the accuracy of your new or older rifles with new parts and properly fitting ones it has.
+Some things need a little polishing here and there while others need worn items to replace.

 We are great at locating the hard to find parts for new or antique arms.
 Even in the event of the part no longer being made me may be able to fabricate one in our shop.

-Installation of optics is not as simple as most think.
-Sure you can just put some thing on and it will work, but if you need accuracy, repeatability and consistency as you change distances while shooting the optics must be mounted right.
-We bed the rail to the action and use precision alignment tools for the rings as well as lapping of the rings for the perfect fit.
+The installation of optics is not as simple as most think.
+Sure you can just put something on and it will work, but if you need accuracy, repeatability, and consistency as you change distances while shooting the optics must be mounted right.
+We bed the rail to the action and use precision alignment tools for the rings as well as the lapping of the rings for the perfect fit.

-Threading of your barrel for a muzzle brake or compensator to allow the mounting of suppressors is one of our specialties.
+Threading on your barrel for a muzzle brake or compensator to allow the mounting of suppressors is one of our specialties.
 Blending the brake to look seamless and matching the finish.
-We are currently a KDF brakes authorized installation center.
+We are currently KDF brakes authorized installation center.